Andolatam/api-docs/source/includes/_authentication.md

 }
 ```

+Endpoint to POST a Login Request.
 First ask for an access token, using your login credentials. a TOKEN will be returned and shall be included in the HEADER of all your request as Bearer.
+If Login was successful will return the following JSON:

+`{
+    "email": "useremail@gmail.com",
+    "userID": 1,
+    "token": "USER_TOKEN",
+    "expirationToken": "DATE_TOKEN"
+}`

 ###HTTP Request